gerstrong/Commander-Genius/readme.txt

    Under Linux it is called "CommanderGenius", under Windows "CGenius.exe".
  * If you want better sounds and music, please download the high quality pack (HQP).
    Extract its contents to the "data" directory together with your game data.
+ * If your monitor and graphic card support a special resolution, you can add it by modifying "resolutions.cfg" with your favorite text-editor

 Howto use Commander Genius (If you didn't compile it):
+ * Go to the game directory.
  * Under Windows you start "cgenius.exe", under Linux "./CommanderGenius"

-Howto compile it under Ubuntu (testet on Intrepid):
+Howto compile it under Ubuntu (testet on Jaunty):
+ * This is based on the source code that we provide on our website
  * As I know which packages are needed, because I use Ubuntu, here is an extra guide.
  * Install through Synaptic or "sudo apt-get install" following packages:
  	- build-essential
  	- libvorbis-dev
  	- libsdl1.2-dev
  	- libgl1-mesa-dev
- * extract my source code into "ckp".
+ * extract my source code into "CGenius".
- * cd into the "cpk/Release" subdirectory.
+ * cd into the "CGenius/Release" subdirectory.
  * Run "make".
  * Then, you can run "CommanderGenius".
 Copy the files, wherever you want them together with the data directory. "make install" does not work though.